 Do you need an affordable and easy-to-build trellis solution?
 Check out this great DIY option – a Hoop House Trellis.
 This trellis is perfect for those who want a functional and attractive option without spending a lot of money.

-Made from materials that can withstand outdoor conditions for a good number of years, this trellis gives you great value for your money.
-This is ideal for growing tomatoes, sweet peas, cucumbers and many more.
+This hoop house trellis is made from materials that can withstand outdoor conditions for a good number of years, this trellis gives you great value for your money.
+This is ideal for growing tomatoes, sweet peas, cucumbers, and many more.

-Thinking of adding a trellis to your garden?
+Thinking of adding a hoop house trellis to your garden?
 Then this project might be for you!

 You’ll need these materials:

 - 3 pieces 1 1/4″x10′ UV Resistant Electrical Pvc Pipe

 - 10 pieces 3/4″x10′ UV Resistant Electrical Pvc Pipe with connectable ends